getsentry/sentry-javascript/packages/svelte/README.md

 [![npm dt](https://img.shields.io/npm/dt/@sentry/svelte.svg)](https://www.npmjs.com/package/@sentry/svelte)
 [![typedoc](https://img.shields.io/badge/docs-typedoc-blue.svg)](http://getsentry.github.io/sentry-javascript/)

-This SDK is considered **experimental and in an alpha state**.
+This SDK is currently still in **beta state**.
 It may experience breaking changes.
 Please reach out on [GitHub](https://github.com/getsentry/sentry-javascript/issues/new/choose) if you have any feedback or concerns.
-This SDK currently only supports [Svelte](https://svelte.dev/) and is not yet officially compatible with with [SvelteKit](https://kit.svelte.dev/).
+This SDK currently only supports [Svelte](https://svelte.dev/) and is not yet fully compatible with with [SvelteKit](https://kit.svelte.dev/).

 ## General